mrquincle/horizon/README.md

     # and was heavily changed from original 3.5.2 SDK.

 So, this concerns the wireless chip, build by te Israelian company [Celeno](http://www.celeno.com/).
 An overview of the partners contributing to the UPC Horizon box can be read at [broadbandtrends.com](http://broadbandtrends.com/blog1/2012/09/09/the-future-of-television-is-on-the-horizon/).
 The coax implementation for example is done by Entropic.
 The middleware and user interface is done by [NDS](http://www.nds.com/), streaming the stuff to your devices and some additional media services is done by [KIT digital](http://www.kitd.com/) and [thePlatform](http://theplatform.com/), the apps are written by [Metrological](http://www.metrological.com/), the browser by [Empathy Lab](http://www.epam.com/empathylab.html).

+### Ethics

+This is not something that exposes your box to others.
+It is just between you and your Horizon box.
+If I would have the slightest idea that it would hurt people, I would not publish this.